Inositol

 - ^ ab c d e Kaiser LG, et al. Scyllo-inositol in normal aging human brain: 1H magnetic resonance spectroscopy study at 4 Tesla.
 NMR Biomed.
 (2005)

-- ^ ab Salloway S, et al. A phase 2 randomized trial of ELND005, scyllo-inositol, in mild to moderate Alzheimer disease.
+- ^ ab Salloway S, et al. A phase 2 randomized trial of ELND005, scyllo-inositol, in mild to moderate Alzheimer condition.
 Neurology.
 (2011)

 - ^Holub BJ.
-The nutritional significance, metabolism, and function of myo-inositol and phosphatidylinositol in health and disease.
+The nutritional significance, metabolism, and function of myo-inositol and phosphatidylinositol in health and condition.
 Adv Nutr Res.
 (1982)

 - ^Clements RS Jr, Reynertson R. Myoinositol metabolism in diabetes mellitus.
-Effect of insulin treatment.
+Effect of insulin nutritional support.
 Diabetes.
 (1977)

 - ^ ab c d e f g h i j k l m n o p q r s t u v w x y z aa ab ac ad ae af ag ah ai aj ak al am an ao ap aq ar as at au av aw ax ay az ba bb bc bd be bf bg bh bi bj bk Clements RS Jr, Darnell B. Myo-inositol content of common foods: development of a high-myo-inositol diet.
 Am J Clin Nutr.
 (1980)